-The beauty of this bread recipe is that you don’t need to spend 10 minutes kneading the dough until it’s smooth, however there are a few little steps involved, each requiring no more than a minute.
-After which time you have enough dough for 2 loaves of bread, which you can refrigerate and bake over the next 4 days.
+The beauty of this whole wheat bread recipe is that it’s no knead!
+You don’t need to spend 10 minutes kneading the dough until it’s smooth, however there are a few little steps involved, each requiring no more than a minute.
+After which time you have enough dough for 2 small loaves of bread or 1 large, which you can refrigerate and bake over the next 4 days.

 I have made a couple of minor changes to the original recipe, firstly I replaced the instant yeast with fresh yeast.
 While instant yeast is perfectly fine, and I have made this bread with instant yeast, I think the taste is slightly better with fresh yeast.
 Secondly, the original recipe called for the use of sugar or honey as the sweetener.
 In place of these I have used Brown Rice Syrup (available from the health food section of your supermarket), however if you don’t have Brown Rice Syrup simply use honey.
 You could also use sugar too, but I think the honey works well with the whole wheat flour in terms of flavour.